 persistence.xmlconfigured for JTA persistence unit

 index.xhtmlwith a backing bean

-- a Dockerfile for latest Payara deployment at the root path level (“/”)
+- a Dockerfile for the latest Open Liberty deployment at the root path level (“/”)

-.gitignorewith configuration for Java development with the IDE of your choice
+.gitignorewith a configuration for Java development with the IDE of your choice

 - a script for a convenient Docker build and deployment for both Windows and Linux/Mac

 To use this archetype and to be able to deploy the project you need the following tools:

 - Java 11+ installation

 mvn) or the embedded Maven of the IDE of your choice

 - a running Docker daemon (optional, you can also deploy to a local application server)